heftekharm/vdc/README.md

-# vdc
+# vdc (vistors data collector)
-vistors data collector
-An android application for collecting data (fname,lname ...) then generating result as excel file
+An android application for collecting visitors data (fname,lname ...) then generating result as excel file